Amputation and diabetes: How to protect your feet

-Here's what you need to know to keep your feet healthy, how to know the signs that mean you need to see a doctor and what happens if amputation is necessary.
+Here's how to keep your feet healthy, how to know the signs that mean you need to see a health care provider and what happens if you need an amputation.

 Preventing foot ulcers

 - Look at your feet daily.
 Check your feet once a day for blisters, cuts, cracks, sores, redness, tenderness or swelling.
 If you have trouble reaching your feet, use a hand mirror to see the bottoms of your feet.
 Put the mirror on the floor if you can't hold it, or ask someone to help you.

 Wash your feet every day.
 Wash your feet in lukewarm (not hot) water once a day.
 Dry them gently, especially between the toes.
 Use a pumice stone to gently rub the skin where calluses easily form.

 - Don't remove calluses or other foot lesions yourself.
 To avoid hurting your skin, don't use a nail file, nail clipper or scissors on calluses, corns or warts.
 Don't use chemical wart removers.
 See your provider or foot specialist (podiatrist) to remove any of these issues.

 - Cut your toenails carefully.
 Cut your nails straight across.
 Carefully file sharp ends with an emery board.
 Ask someone for help if you can't trim your nails yourself.

 - Don't go barefoot.
-To prevent injury to your feet, don't go barefoot, even around the house.
+To keep from hurting your feet, don't go barefoot, even around your house.

 - Wear clean, dry socks.
 Wear socks made of material that pulls sweat away from your skin.
 This includes cotton and special acrylic fibers — not nylon.
-Avoid socks with tight elastic bands that reduce circulation or socks with seams that could irritate your skin.
+Don't wear socks with tight elastic bands.
+These bands reduce circulation.
+Avoid socks with seams that could irritate your skin.